tursodatabase/libsql-shell-go/README.md

 The tests are configured through `.test_config.yaml` file.
 Copy `.test_config.yaml.example` to create your `.test_config.yaml` and see below the description for each field:

-  - `sqld_db_path`: URL for sqld database used during the tests.
+  - `sqld_db_uri`: URL for sqld database used during the tests.
 It should be a dedicated database once it's cleared after each test.
 In particular, for turso databases, follow the steps from [Running the Project/Turso](#Turso) to generate a Turso db path.
 For this database, it's useful to generate a non-expiration token with `turso db tokens create --expiration none <turso_test_db_name>`
     If you're working with a local server pass the local address inside this env variable.
 In case it's a local file, provide the file path.
   - `skip_sqld_tests`: Used to skip SQLD related tests